-- Customer satisfaction consistently exceeds 90%. - On Price versus Quality, the 2016 survey found the following: - When customers were asked to think of the last time they had a power cut, 63% were not prepared to pay any extra to reduce the likelihood of it happening again. - Only 12% were prepared to pay extra; - 25% were unsure.
+- Customer satisfaction consistently exceeds 90%. - On Price versus Quality, the 2015 survey found the following: - When customers were asked to think of the last time they had a power cut, 71% were not prepared to pay any extra to reduce the likelihood of it happening again. - Only 18% were prepared to pay extra; - 16% were unsure. - Regarding a specific project to improve reliability for all customers supplied from the Te Awamutu GXP: - 71% of customers were prepared to pay extra for the increased reliability.